markookram/Chat-room/README.md

 - Chat-room

-Chat-room is used only as a helper component giving an user a way to generate different types of events.
+Chat-room is a helper component  for different types of events generation.
 1. enter-the-room
 2. leave-the-room
 3. comment